willbamford/getres/README.md

 Note: to use promises you must ensure the environment supports these already.
 If you need to ensure support across browsers you can [use a suitable polyfill](https://github.com/stefanpenner/es6-promise#auto-polyfill).

+You can also set your own promise library with `getres.Promise = require('bluebird')` (swap Bluebird for your promise library of choice).

 ```js
 import getres from 'getres'